Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 You can customize the grid settings so that move mode, rotate mode, scale mode, ruler, and rotation pivot uses snapping.
-Use the three-dot menu for this:
+Use the snap menu for this:

 @Image(source: "2d_snapping_options_menu.png")